CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 ### Text wrap

-In speech list, wrap the long sentences at the right edge to display the whole sentence.
+In Speech List, wrap the long sentences at the right edge to display the whole sentence.

 ### Partial replay with Phoneme Graph